 In mid-2008, a officials from ESA, NASA, and JAXA headquarters agreed to conduct a joint study of IXO with a single merged set of top-level science goals.
 This agreement established key science measurement requirements.
 The spacecraft configuration for the IXO study was a mission featuring a single large X-ray mirror and an extendible optical bench, with a focal length of ~20 m, and a suite of six focal plane instruments.

 The X-ray instruments under study for the IXO concept included: a wide field imaging detector, a high-spectral-resolution imaging spectrometer (calorimeter), a hard X-ray imaging detector, a grating spectrometer, a high timing resolution spectrometer, and a polarimeter.
 The IXO mission concept was submitted to the 2010 U.S. Decadal Survey committee and to ESA's Cosmic Vision process.

-In the 2010 Astrophysics Decadal Report, IXO was ranked fourth among the large-scale missions.
+In the 2010 Astrophysics Decadal Report, IXO was ranked fourth among the large-scale missions - NASA did not move the mission forward out of the study phase.
 In 2011, ESA decided on a new way forward for their L-class mission candidates.
-During the ESA reformulation exercise IXO transitioned to become the ATHENA mission.
+During the ESA reformulation exercise, the most important elements of IXO were captured in the Athena mission.